-Are you mainly looking for shade (wally, ski or small fishing boats) or overall protection from the elements (larger cursors, sailboats, or houseboats)?
+Are you mainly looking for shade (wally, ski or small fishing boats) or overall protection from the elements (larger cruisers, sailboats, or houseboats)?

 The two main fabric manufacturers that we recommend for any top are Sunbrella and Ferrari Stamoid.
 There are many other fabrics on the market, but these are the two most recommended in our shop.